Value of Tourism

 Tourism has the ability to connect different aspects of a community, with the cooperation of local government, business leaders, destination marketing organizations, and citizens alike.
 Working together to offer a positive experience to visitors usually includes steps to improve residential infrastructure and amenities, and often leads to increased community pride and engagement.

-Support among all groups for local festivals and attractions has led to the ongoing development seen in the Canada Day Salmon Festival, Ships to Shore, Tall Ships Festival, and the creation of new festivals and venues such as the Richmond World Festival and the Richmond Olympic Experience.
+Support among all groups for local festivals and attractions has led to the ongoing development seen in the Canada Day Festival and Richmond Maritime Festival, and the creation of new festivals and venues such as the Richmond World Festival and the Richmond Olympic Experience.